fluencelabs/aquavm/docs/fold.md

 )
 ```

-Fold internally is a vector of vectors where inner vectors are called generations.
+A stream internally is a vector of vectors where inner vectors are called generations.
 In the previous case ap adds a new generation into `fold`.

 Here is a high level overview how `fold` handles multiple generations of an iterable.